glenkleidon/HL7Enumerator/README.md

 ```

 You can choose to return Elements from a *HL7Message* instance as *string* or *HL7Element* classes and use them interchangably.

+## Managing Base64 and RTF common failure to Escape CRLF.

+It has been observed that many systems implementing HL7 encoding forget to escape the CRLF in the contents of Base64 encoded
+data in the OBX record.
+The reason being that most Base64 libraries assume mime encoding where the
+recommended limit is 78 chars per line.

+The static function *EscapeOBXCRLF* is called automatically in the implicit string cast to HL7Message.
+However, calling
+the constructor directly does not evoke the function.
+Because this is a static function, it can be called on any message text
+prior to evoking the constructor or as required.

+The method will also work for RTF documents (or any other type for that matter) where CRs or CRLF's have not been
+escaped in the OBX segments.

+*NOTE: The method does not affect segments other than OBX and the CRLFs will be escaped to \\X0D\\\\X0A\\.*

 ## LINQ Queries